 Recognize Triggers in the Workplace

 As you become more open and honest with yourself in early recovery, you may discover that your professional career is not conducive to a life in sobriety.
-If this is the case, you have the choice to choose a different career path.
+If this is the case, you have the choice to set boundaries that minimize triggers and choose a different career path.
 This does not show weakness, but more so inner strength because of your decision to honor your recovery.
 Protect your recovery, as it is precious.
 Do not allow your work environment to dictate your success in recovery.

 Make time for your program.
 Ensure you are carving out time to go to support meetings before or after work.
-If your soul feels fulfilled in attending support groups and working your program, it is more likely you will feel confident and capable in completing a full workday.
+If your soul feels fulfilled in attending support groups and working on your program, it is more likely you will feel confident and capable of completing a full workday.
 It is equally as important to make time to talk to supports throughout the day.
-Check in with your sober network to feel a sense of community and connection to others during a long day.
+Check in with your sober network to feel a sense of community as you lift each other up.

 Balancing work and your recovery can feel overwhelming but it can also be an exciting moment in your life to explore what you are capable of, now sober, in a working environment.
 Try to replace negative words you may associate with returning to work, such as “anxiety,” “stress,” or “worry,” with words like “excitement,” and see if there is a different energy about beginning a workday.
-In order to incorporate a healthy work-life balance, don’t be afraid to lean on peers, recovery advocates, friends, and family, for support when reintegrating to work.
-Practice positive self-talk and create an optimistic intention to begin your workday for a grounded mind and body.
-By incorporating these tools, you will find yourself navigating the work and life balance in early recovery with ease.
+In order to incorporate a healthy work-life balance, don’t be afraid to lean on peers, recovery advocates, friends, and family, for support when reintegrating into work.
+Practice positive self-talk and create an optimistic intention to begin your workday with a grounded mind and body.
+By incorporating these tools, you will be better prepared for balancing work and your recovery you will find yourself navigating the work and life balance in early recovery with ease.